 Floaters can also be caused by bleeding in the eye, diabetes, migraine attacks, or an eye injury.
 In these cases, floaters tend to be more numerous, larger, and more prominent and can also be accompanied by light flashes.

-If you experience a sudden increase in floaters with light flashes, it’s important to seek urgent medical care as this could suggest retinal detachment—where part of your retina has become detached from its normal position at the back of your eye.
+If you experience a sudden increase in floaters along with light flashes, it’s important to seek urgent medical care as these are signs of retinal detachment—where part of your retina detaches from its normal position at the back of your eye.
 This can cause vision loss if not treated immediately.

-Most people have minor floaters from time to time without any problems, but if you develop new floaters, it’s best to see an optometrist in case they indicate a more serious problem with your eyesight.
+Most people have minor floaters occasionally without any problems.
+However, if you develop new floaters, it’s best to see an optometrist to rule out a more serious condition.

 Are there any treatments for eye floaters?